 How To Hire The Right Adwords Freelancer

 If you are in need of an AdWords freelancer, I certainly hope you consider me.
-I’ve been in the industry since 2012, and I’ve helped many happy clients find success through AdWords.
+I’ve been in the industry since 2012, and I’ve helped many happy clients find success through AdWords (I even did a Reddit AMA!).

 However, if it turns out that I’m not the right fit for your business, I still want you to end up in good hands.
 So I decided to write up a quick guide to hiring an AdWords freelancer.